Foundations of regular variation on topological spaces: Random measures and point processes

+as $t\to\infty$, since the first factor is bounded and $\nu(T_t\base_i)\to0$.
+Here $C_m$ is the maximum of the involvex binomial coefficients.
+By Theorem~\ref{thr:process-k}, $\etap$ is regularly varying on the ideal $\Mpik$ with the normalising function $g^k$ and the tail measure $\mu^*_{(k)}$ being the pushforward of $\mu$ under the map \eqref{eq:me-map-k}. \end{example}

+\paragraph{Regular variation of Poisson processes} Theorem~\ref{thr:process-k} yields the following result in the case where $\etap$ is a Poisson process.
+Recall that $\etap$ is a Poisson process with intensity measure $\lambda$ if the numbers $\etap(A_1),\dots,\etap(A_k)$ are independent for disjoint Borel sets $A_1,\dots,A_k$ from the ideal $\sX$ and $\etap(A)$ is Poisson distributed with mean $\lambda(A)$ for each Borel $A\in\sX$; see \cite[Section~3.1]{LastPenrose17}.

-\paragraph{Regular variation of Poisson processes} Theorem~\ref{thr:process-1} yields the following result in case $\etap$ is a Poisson process. \begin{theorem} Let $\sS$ be a topologically and scaling consistent ideal with a countable open base on a Polish space $\XX$ equipped with a continuous scaling.
-Furthermore, let $\etap\in\Mp$ be a Poisson point process with intensity measure $\lambda\in\RV(\XX,T,\sS,g,\mu)$.
-Then $\etap$ is regularly varying on $\Mp$ with the uplifted scaling, the ideal $\Mpx$, the normalising function $g^k$ and the tail measure
+\begin{theorem} Let $\sS$ be a topologically and scaling consistent ideal with a countable open base on a Polish space $\XX$ equipped with a continuous scaling.
+Furthermore, let $k\in\NN$ and let $\etap\in\Mp$ be a Poisson point process with intensity measure $\lambda\in\RV(\XX,T,\sS,g,\mu)$.
+Then $\etap$ is regularly varying on $\Mp$ with the lifted scaling, the ideal $\Mpx$, the normalising function $g^k$ and the tail measure for all Borel $\Be$ in $\Mpx$. \end{theorem} \begin{proof} Condition (i) of Theorem~\ref{thr:process-k} holds, since